 }

-After some sequence of deletion, the currSize of the array may be significantly less in comparison to the current capacity.
+After some sequence of deletion, currSize of the array may be significantly less in comparison to the current capacity.
 So dynamic array can also deallocate some of the space if its size drops below a certain threshold, such as 1/4th of the current capacity.
 This would help in reducing the wastage of extra space.

 We perform this operation when currSize == capacity/4 during the deletion.